-everyone you love is dead and murder dressed as mercy in particular are probably not the sort of things you’d expect to pop up on one of my albums. i wasn’t expecting them. i mean, a song about the mystery of what happens after we die, played straight, with no silliness? and a song delivered from the point of view of a gay man whose partner more or less commits suicide after the atrocities he witnesses fighting in what may or may not be the iraq war? from me? the guy who brought you “piss on me” and “santa claus is horny for clowns”?
+everyone you love is dead and murder dressed as mercy are two things i wasn’t at all expecting to write. i mean, a song about the mystery of what happens after we die, played straight, with no silliness? and a song delivered from the point of view of a man whose partner more or less commits suicide after the atrocities he witnesses fighting in what may or may not be the iraq war? from me? the guy who brought you “piss on me” and “santa claus is horny for clowns”?

-there’s also those who hunted passenger pigeons are now burning in hell, sung from the perspective of one of the birds, about the brutal things hunters would do to trap and kill them, ultimately leading to the extinction of the entire species. it just might be one of the angriest songs i’ve ever written, in its own strange way. and there’s motivation behind the method, which is about the cycle of learned violence and how it destroys lives, sometimes literally.
+there’s also those who hunted passenger pigeons are now burning in hell, sung from the perspective of one of the birds. it’s about the brutal things hunters would do to trap and kill them, ultimately leading to the extinction of the entire species. it just might be one of the angriest songs i’ve ever written, in its own strange way. and there’s motivation behind the method, which is about the cycle of learned violence and how it destroys lives, sometimes literally.

 i didn’t plan to get into heavier themes here. these were just a few of the things that came out of my brain, of their own volition, as is usually the case.